aperez9423/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    a.
+Semantic HTML are HTML elements that provide meaning to both the browser and to the developer.
+Examples of semantic HTML elements include sections, headings, paragraphs, images, and articles.

 2. What are the 4 areas of the box model?

+    a.
+The box model includes the following areas: content, padding, border, and margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    a.
+The property align-items: center works on the cross axis when using flexbox.

 4. Explain why git is valuable to a team of developers.

+    a.
+Git makes it easier for a team of developers to work together on the same project.
+Git allows developers to create branches so that they can work independently before merging  their work into the master branch of the project.
+Git also allows developers to make use of version control so that they can work on a project behind the scenes without impacting the master version.
+This allows developers an opportunity to fix bugs before merging their work into the master version.

 5. Define mobile-first design in your own words.

+    a.
+Mobile first design requires a developer to start by designing code for the smallest screen (phone size) before working their way up to the larger screens found on tablets and desktops.
+This is the opposite of desktop first design.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.